byuccl/spydrnet-tmr/docs/simpleCounter/vivado_vivado/index.rst

 Download: |verilog_tmr_script.py|

+* Tip: Make sure that the python script(s) and the netlist(s) from vivado are both in the same location.

 SpyDrNet TMR to Vivado
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create new project in Vivado and choose Post-synthesis Project
+Create new project in Vivado and choose Post-synthesis Project.

 .. _img:post_synthesis:
 .. image:: post_synthesis.*
    :align: center

+**NOTE:** If the .xdc file is downloaded from the link below, rename the file from simpleCounter_tmr.xdc.txt to simpleCounter_tmr.xdc

 If working with a .edf file, upload **simpleCounter_tmr.edf** that was just created and **simpleCounter_tmr.xdc** to the project.